 The Big Burn

-After possibly violating his attorney/client privilege to send them back to Blackgate, both vowing revenge for Dent's "betrayal".
-Three years later, Shannon McKillen committed suicide to help her sister Erin escape, whereupon the surviving McKillen sister murdered Gilda Dent and scarred Harvey's face with acid so that everyone would now be able to see how "two-faced" he was.
-In the struggle, Dent smashed a case of coins which he randomly had in his office for some reason, and a piece of his dripping, still-burning face landed on one side of a two-headed silver dollar, which he then took as his symbol.
+Harvey used his information on the McKillens and new poisition to send them back to Blackgate, both vowing revenge for Dent's "betrayal".
+Three years later, Shannon McKillen committed suicide to help her sister Erin escape, whereupon the surviving McKillen sister stabbed Gilda Dent to death and scarred Harvey's face with acid so that everyone would now be able to see how "two-faced" he was.
+In the struggle, Dent smashed the case of coins he had in his office, and a piece of his dripping, still-burning face landed on one side of a two-headed silver dollar, which he would eventually take as his symbol.
 McKillen fled the country after taking revenge on Dent, leaving him with a burning desire of revenge against her.

 Powers and Abilities

 Two-Face has no superpowers.
 However, he is one of Batman's most notorious and dangerous opponents.

 Two-Face has extensive knowledge in law and criminal justice.

 Dent was trained in hand to hand combat by Batman during the events of 52.
 He was able to demonstrate his ability when he defeated Killer Croc in a fist fight.
 He was also able to block some of Nightwings strikes using his training, which impressed Grayson.

 Even before his training from Batman, Dent was a vicious fighter in his own right and kept in good shape, as seen in The Long Halloween.

 Dent paid Deathstroke to train him in the use of weapons.
 He is usually carrying twin pistols but he is also trained as a sniper.

 Two-Face is a very clever opponent.
 He often comes up with cunning plans to achieve his goals and he has also shown some skill as a detective.